thegworld/gtx-browser/docs/process_model_and_site_isolation.md

 Locked processes are only allowed to access data from their own site.
 Unlocked processes can generally access data from any site that does not require a locked process.
-Chromium usually creates one unlocked process per browsing context group.
+GTx Browser usually creates one unlocked process per browsing context group.

 Currently, several heuristics are used to isolate the sites that are most likely to have user-specific information.
 As on all platforms, privileged pages like WebUI are always isolated.
-Chromium also isolates sites that users tend to log into in general, as well as sites on which a given user has entered a password, logged in via an OAuth provider, or encountered a Cross-Origin-Opener-Policy (COOP) header.
+GTx Browser also isolates sites that users tend to log into in general, as well as sites on which a given user has entered a password, logged in via an OAuth provider, or encountered a Cross-Origin-Opener-Policy (COOP) header.